gwax/www-gwax/posts/2004/05/npr-and-the-flaming-lips.rst

 segments they play little bits of music and one of the little bits of music that they played was from one The Flaming Lips' songs.
-Hearing The Flaming Lips and then realizing that it was NPR just reaffirmed my view that somebody out there has god taste in music (it was a good little piece and I've also heard them play lots of other good music in their little interludes).
+Hearing The Flaming Lips and then realizing that it was NPR just reaffirmed my view that somebody out there has good taste in music (it was a good piece and I've also heard them play lots of other good music in their interludes).